-There are a handful of people who love sushi all over the world.
+Sushi enjoys immense popularity all over the world, with countless enthusiasts relishing its unique flavors.
 Perhaps you haven’t tried some yet, and you want to, you can take this as a sign.

 If you are yet to try more sushi out there, you may have encountered fish eggs and wondered, “What are fish eggs on sushi?”

 Fish Eggs on Sushi

 While eating sushi, you must have encountered the small round ingredients usually coating the outside of the slice.
 These fish eggs are also called roe.

 This term refers to fish eggs used in a dish or included in various garnishes.
 There are three common types of fish roe used in sushi, namely Tobiko, Masago, and Ikura.
 Let’s talk about the first type; introducing tobiko.

 Tobiko is roe laid by flying fish species.
 The term ‘tobiko’ came from shortening the phrase ‘tobiuo no ko,’ which directly translates to ‘flying fish roe .’Flying fishes lives in the open ocean and primarily eat zooplankton.